ericmedvet/2d-robot-evolution/src/main/resources/README.md

 ```

 **For Windows**, it might be possible that by using the command above from the standard terminal you see garbage text output.
-It happens because it is not able to manage the extended charset needed to encode the colored textual UI.
+It happens because Windows is not able to manage the extended charset needed to encode the colored textual UI.
 You can use `javaw` instead of `java` for launching the `Starter` class to circumvent the problem.

 ## Usage